-2. Use White Eyeliner and Highlighter
+2. Use White Eyeliner and Highlighter for Hooded Eyes

 Hooded Eye Makeup Tutorial

 a.
-Eye Shadow
+Eye Shadow For Hooded Eyes

 Makeup for hooded eyes requires the darker shades to be applied on the brow bone and in the crease because it will create a larger lid effect.
 Also use darker tones on the outer corner of eyes as well as the entire hooded part as it will withdraw the closed effect.

 c.
-Mascara or Lashes
+Mascara or Lashes for Hooded Eyes

-Hooded Eyes Makeup Trick by missmai27
+Hooded Eyes Makeup Tricks by missmai27

-General makeup tips for hooded eyes include the below mentioned secrets revealed by famous salon owners and makeup gurus:
+General makeup tips for hooded eyes include the below mentioned secrets, revealed by famous salon owners and makeup gurus:

 – The best tip is to blend, blend, and blend well and make sure that there are no fall outs or color streaks.